 Prime members can also register for Amazon's Key by Amazon in-home delivery service (check your ZIP code to see if it's available in your town).
 It provides keyless, in-home delivery of your orders when you're away.
-Key by Amazon gives the delivery person access to your home to drop off packages near your front door instead of leaving them outside.
+Key by Amazon gives the delivery person access to your home to drop off packages just inside your front door or in your garage instead of leaving them outside.
 You'll need a smart lock on your front door, and your garage door opener has to have the ability to interact with the MyQ app (Amazon will walk you through this).
 You'll need to download the Amazon Key app so you can lock and unlock your front door remotely, as well as watch your package being delivered (an option if you have a compatible camera installed).

 You also get free release date shipping on eligible pre-order items.
 You'll need to order the item in advance and it will be delivered on the release date.
-For example, "The Wish," the latest novel from Nicholas Sparks which is currently available for pre-order but not available in-stores until September 28, is eligible for this shipping option.
+For example, "Trust," the latest novel from Hernan Diaz, which is currently available for pre-order but not available in stores until May 3, is eligible for this shipping option.
 Prime members who don't need their order in a hurry can choose the no-rush shipping option to receive a discount on their active order or a promotional reward that's good toward a future purchase.

 Prime Video offers unlimited streaming of a wide variety of movies and television shows.
-And don't worry, it's stuff you might actually want to watch such as the Oscar-winning film "One Night in Miami" or the Emmy Award-winning TV series "Downton Abbey."
-You can also subscribe to Amazon channels to watch shows from cable networks including HBO and Showtime for an additional monthly fee of up to $15 (don’t look for HBO; Amazon recently dropped that pay service).
+And don't worry, it's stuff you might actually want to watch such as the Oscar-nominated film "Being the Ricardos" or season four of the Emmy Award-winning Amazon Original TV series "The Marvelous Mrs. Maisel."
+You can also subscribe to Amazon channels to watch shows from cable networks including Showtime and Starz for an additional monthly fee of up to $15 (don’t look for HBO; Amazon recently dropped that pay service).